circular-o/circular/docs/tutorials/integrating-with-laravel.md

 ### Set the Base Path

-Add the base path to your Shoelace assets (icons, images, etc.) in `/resources/js/bootstrap.js`.
+Add the base path to your %LIBRARY_NAME% assets (icons, images, etc.) in `/resources/js/bootstrap.js`.
 The path must point to the same folder where you copy assets to in the next step.

 ```js
 import { setBasePath } from '%PACKAGE_FULL_PATH%/dist/utilities/base-path.js';